FOUNDATION

 280 of whom we knew.[18]"

-It seems as if the other three were quite satisfied with just some gigs in
+While the other three band members were quite satisfied with just playing some

-to develop musically: "When we started we wanted to sound very clear.
-You go and
+become big and to develop musically.
+"When we started we wanted to sound very clear.

 see a band, and the drums and guitars and saxophone, it's like a wall of sound.